Erromanga language: Dialects

 The Erromangan language today is dialectally fairly homogeneous.
 There is very little difference spoken on the coast of the island.

-While the pre-contact population of the island has been estimated at around 6.000 people³, this number dropped to 400 by 1931.
+While the pre-contact population of the island has been estimated at 6.000 people³, this number dropped to 400 by 1931.
 Entire villages became unviable through loss of population and people were apparently constantly building and reconstituting new villages, larger than the old ones and on a different place on the island.
 This huge demographic change took place in recent historical times.
 Thus, it is not too surprising that there is relatively little dialectal diversity.

 Erromangans will point out quickly the differences in the language of the people from Potnarvin and Dillon's Bay but for an outsider these are very small.
 There are just some differences in very low-frequency lexical items.